zatrit/openmcskins2/server/README.md

 # HTTP server

-This is a Flask HTTP server for OpenMCSkins.
+This is a Flask read-only HTTP server for OpenMCSkins.
 It has an API similar to [ely.by API](https://docs.ely.by/en/skins-system.html).
 You can use the server directory as local storage instead of running it because it has the same filesystem structure as the local skins store.